Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Introduction

-The central issue for stability analysis of a CRN lies in constructing a Lyapunov function according to the network structure.
-Although the Gibbs' free energy is capable for rendering asymptotical stability of CRNs equipped with the weakly reversible or reversible structure, it fails to serve for those CRNs, like $3S_2\longrightarrow 3S_1\longrightarrow 2S_1+S_2$, where $S_1$ and $S_2$ are the species.
-We name this class of CRNs which admit equilibria as balanced CRNs.
-Clearly, the network structure is neither weakly reversible nor reversible.
-For balanced CRNs, Angeli and his coauthor \cite{Ali2014} proposed \textit{Piecewise Linear in Rates Lyapunov Functions} for stability analysis.
-The existence of such functions (they defined the networks having this attribute as $\mathscr{P}$ network set, which is actually a subset of balanced CRNs) could guarantee stability of equilibrium, and further serves to establish asymptotical stability within the corresponding positive stoichiometric compatibility class if the Lyapunov function satisfies the LaSalle's condition.
-Another possible solution to address the stability problem of a balanced CRN comes from the concept of realization presented by Szederk\'enyi et. al. \cite{Szederkenyi2011}.
+{An important means for stability analysis of a MAS is to construct a Lyapunov function according to the network structure.} Although the {pseudo-Helmholtz free energy function} is capable for rendering asymptotical stability of MASs equipped with the weakly reversible or reversible structure, it fails to serve for those networks, {like $3S_2\longrightarrow 3S_1\longrightarrow 2S_1+S_2$, where $S_1$ and $S_2$ are the species.
+Clearly, this network is neither weakly reversible nor reversible.
+We name MASs with general structure (not necessarily weakly reversible or reversible) as balanced MASs if an equilibrium is admitted.} For balanced MASs, Angeli and his coauthor \cite{Ali2014} proposed \textit{Piecewise Linear in Rates Lyapunov Functions} for stability analysis.
+The existence of such functions (they defined the networks having this attribute as $\mathscr{P}$ network set, which is actually a subset of balanced MASs) can guarantee stability of equilibrium, and further serves to establish asymptotical stability within the corresponding positive stoichiometric compatibility class if the Lyapunov function satisfies the LaSalle's condition.
+Another possible solution to address the stability problem of a balanced MAS comes from the concept of realization presented by Szederk\'enyi et. al. \cite{Szederkenyi2011}.
 It is possible to find a complex balanced or detailed balanced realization for the network in question, then its asymptotical stability holds based on the dynamics equivalence between the network and its realization.